Cause of death

 Concorde

-A needle-nosed delta that hurled a hundred passengers across the Atlantic faster than the planet turned — until a shard of runway debris and a fragile balance sheet grounded the dream for good.
+A needle-nosed delta that hurled a hundred passengers across the Atlantic faster than the planet turned — until the Air France Flight 4590 crash and a fragile balance sheet grounded the dream for good in 2003.

 1976 CE